Semrush helps you:

 That’s because your URL will include category and subcategories in your URL.
 For example: https://example.com/category/subcategory/product.html

-However, that doesn’t mean you want your URLs to stretch out to 50+ characters.
+However, that doesn’t mean you want your URLs to stretch to 50+ characters.
 That’s because long URLs confuse Google and dilute the impact of the keywords in your URL.

 Here’s an example of an unnecessarily long ecommerce product page URL: